Dazcam/Bioinformatics-tutorials/pages/get_sra_info.md

 a GEO accession number like **GSEXXXXX** which is the code for the central page containing the data associated with the study.

-The accession number for our study is **GSE63137**.
+The accession number for our study is **GSE74912**.
 Type this into the box that says '*Keyword or GEO Accession*' and hit 'SEARCH'.

 This takes you to the main page for our study of interest.
 This page provides a brief summary of the study, contact details for the PIs and, if you scroll down to the 'Samples' section and hit 'More', you can see what types of data are stored in the repo.
-We can see there are data for 31 samples in total with 6 ATAC-seq samples and 11 ChIP-seq samples.
+We can see there are data for 31 samples in total with 130 ATAC-seq samples.

-Go back to the top of the page and click the `Query DataSets for GSE63137` link.
+Go back to the top of the page and click the `Query DataSets for GSE74912` link.

 ***